iAndrewChan/personal_profile/mango_solutions.md

 I will be taking a data science course in 2018 to gain relevant knowledge to solve business challenges using data after graduation.
 [Course Unit](http://www.bristol.ac.uk/unit-programme-catalogue/UnitDetails.jsa?unitCode=COMSM0017)

 ### Motivation to join Mango Solutions:
-I hope to join Mango Solution to get the opportunity to solve a broad and varied set of problems using data driven approaches.
+I hope to join Mango Solutions to get the opportunity to solve a broad and varied set of problems using data driven approaches.
 While obtaining invaluable experience in professional communication and presentations.